How to Save 10000 in a Year (or Less!)

 Grey charges suck because you could be saving that money instead.
 But there’s a simple way to get rid of them.

-You can use the Trim Financial Manager to root out hidden grey charges to your bank or credit card accounts and cancel them.
+You can use the Trim Financial Manager to find these hidden expenses to your bank or credit card accounts and cancel them.

 Trim will go over your transaction history with a fine-toothed comb to find any grey charges or recurring subscription fees that you don’t need.
 And Trim will also cancel them for you, saving you money and time to boot.